jackiet0rres/showcase/README.md

 -V5SiameseNetworks Project-

-Shows a project I used contrastive learning on emotion recognition
+Shows a project I used contrastive learning on facial emotion recognition by expanding another emotion.
+The CUS_754_Project_Report gives more information on the results and the method used.

--SQL
+-SQL and Python Usage-

+"Fields.py" "book_db_access.py" "main.py" "checkout_db_access.py" "Book.py" "Checkout.py" "db_connect.py" are all files from a project I was assigned to aid in using a library database.